1234 19th Street Northwest Suite 604 Washington, DC 20036

 The Versatility of Dental Crowns in Washington, DC

 Crowns often serve more purposes than just covering damaged teeth.
 They cap off dental implants in cases where a permanent tooth is missing.
-They also could help secure traditional dental bridges while protecting the neighboring teeth.
+They could also help secure traditional dental bridges while protecting the neighboring teeth.
 This versatility makes them one of the most recommended treatments in restorative dentistry.

 Treating Cosmetic Flaws with Dental Crowns